 Interestingly enough, “Books (monographs) published within a series and annual / biennial publications are eligible for both ISBN and ISSN assignment” (British Library).

 How does this happen?
 Well, an ISBN would identify books within the series, with a different ISBN code being assigned for each book.
 An ISSN, on the other hand, could then be used to identify the overarching monographic series, or “annual / biennial” series, by title, as a whole.
 So, that’s how one book can end up with both an ISBN and also be associated with an ISSN code.

 Does this seem complex?
 It’s okay, many agree.

 However, keeping tabs on every single publication released worldwide—print (hard cover or soft cover), electronic, or audio—isn’t meant to be simple, but, rather, it is meant to be concise.
 Don’t worry though.
-That’s what we here at eContent Pro International® do best – make publishing your work that much easier.
+That’s what we here at eContent Pro® do best – make publishing your work that much easier.